k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_New_Setup.md

 ### Install the Package

-1. Log in with the User previously created for the fabric installation.
+1. Log in with the user previously created for the Fabric installation.

 2. Download the package from the links that were provided to you.